rios0rios0/guide/Life-Cycle/Git-Flow.md

 5. **Create a Pull Request in GitLab for the default branch** (usually `main`), adding your QA team to review.
 6. Analyses the code, if all is correct, your PR is approved.
 7. After your pull request is approved, merge your feature branch with the default branch.
-8. The automated pipeline will generate the build of the branch `main`, and it'll delivery this build to the QA environment.
+8. The automated pipeline will generate the build of the branch `main`, and it'll deliver this build to the QA environment.
-9. When the QA deployed version is approved by the acceptance team, the developr will follow the instructions in the `CHANGELOG.md` file, inside the repository to generate a production release.
+9. When the QA deployed version is approved by the acceptance team, the developer will follow the instructions in the `CHANGELOG.md` file, inside the repository to generate a production release.
-10. Once the instructions are completly followed, the automated pipeline will deliver the release to the production environment.
+10. Once the instructions are completely followed, the automated pipeline will deliver the release to the production environment.

 ## Naming Convention